 Reheating Ribs Through The Sous Vide Method:

-Sous vide is a French cooking technique that uses a hot water bath to indirectly cook food that is sealed in a plastic bag.
+Sous vide is a French cooking technique that indirectly uses a hot water bath to cook food sealed in a plastic bag.

 - Put your leftover ribs in a vacuum-sealed bag and lower them into the machine/pot.